 Cross the street to avoid rough sharks from broken homes, the ones who burgled Davy Jones’ Locker for a few doubloons.
 On and on, until you reach the last house on the left, where a matronly giant squid in a whalebone corset swaddles you in kelp and lays you down gently in a coral crib.

 Sleep, my little cuttlefish, sleep.

-This entry is part of Jack Rusher’s journal, originally published January 12th, 2011, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 12th, 2011, in New York.